Program of Studies 2023-2024 » Mathematics

 1 Credit Grades 11-12

-In this course, students explore a broad range of mathematical topics that expand upon competencies mastered in Algebra II and Trigonometry.
-Competencies include graphing conic sections, comparing and contrasting types of functions, solving logarithmic and exponential equations, finding the general term of a sequence, finding the sum of a series, and calculating limits of a function.
-Students are assessed using class work, homework, quizzes, masteries and projects.
-This course is also offered at the Honors level for the student with the ability and interest to purse a faster paced and more in-depth course of study.
+In this course, students explore a broad range of mathematical topics that expand upon math standards mastered in Algebra 2 in order to prepare for Calculus.
+Competencies include circular trigonometry, comparing and contrasting types of functions, solving logarithmic and exponential equations, finding the general term of a sequence, finding the sum of a series, and calculating limits of a function.
+This course is also offered at the Honors level for the student with the ability and interest to pursue a faster paced and more in-depth course of study.

 NHS